jalves94/biojava/ESOF-docs/assignment5.md

 1. Change requests: are the driver for evolution
 2. Impact analysis: the software evolution process changes should be linked with components that are affected by the change, thus allowing the cost and impact of the change to be estimated
-3. Release planning
+3. Release planning: fault repair, platform adaptation and system enhancement

--1 Fault repair
--2 Platform adaptation
--3 System enhancement

 4. Change implementation: analyse, design, code and test
 5. System release